“You cannot be lonely if you like the person you’re alone with.”

 Go to an unfamiliar city, roam the streets, there’re always statues to talk to and benches made for sitting give strangers a shared existence if only for a minute and these moments can be so uplifting and the conversations you get in by sitting alone on benches might’ve never happened had you not been there by yourself

-You could stand, swathed by groups and mobs or hold hands with your partner, look both further and farther for the endless quest for company.
+You could stand, swathed by groups and mobs or hold hands with your partner, look both further and farther in the endless quest for company.
 But no one’s in your head and by the time you translate your thoughts, some essence of them may be lost or perhaps it is just kept.

 Perhaps in the interest of loving oneself, perhaps all those sappy slogans from preschool over to high school’s groaning were tokens for holding the lonely at bay.
 Cuz if you’re happy in your head than solitude is blessed and alone is okay.

 It’s okay if no one believes like you.
 All experience is unique, no one has the same synapses, can’t think like you, for this be relieved, keeps things interesting life’s magic things in reach.

 And it doesn’t mean you’re not connected, that communities’ not present, just take the perspective you get from being one person in one head and feel the effects of it. take silence and respect it. if you have an art that needs a practice, stop neglecting it. if your family doesn’t get you, or religious sect is not meant for you, don’t obsess about it.

 You could be in an instant surrounded if you needed it.

 If your heart is bleeding make the best of it.